CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ### Line View

+TODO: Check the English name
+#### Beat Line / Quantize line

 Select whether or not to display beat lines and quantize lines in piano roll.

-When "Line Display on Adjustment Screen" is turned on, the beat and quantize lines will also displayed on the Adjustment Screen.
+#### Line Display on Adjustment Screen

+The beat lines and quantize lines will also displayed on the Adjustment Screen.

+#### Timing Status Lines

+Display timing status lines on the TIMING Adjustment Screen.
+Press and hold the ++alt++ key to toggle temporarily.

 ### Guide Cursor